Member of the Legislative Assembly: Canada

+This means that despite the fact that ten out of thirteen provinces and territories use the term "MLA", a large majority (62.8%) of Canadians refer to their provincial legislators as something other than "MLA" (due to Ontario's large population, slightly more people use the term "MPP" alone than use "MLA").

+Despite styling its legislature as the House of Assembly like Newfoundland and Labrador, Nova Scotia describes its legislators as MLAs.

 Falkland Islands

 Members of the Legislative Assembly of the Falkland Islands use the suffix MLA.
 In 2009 the Legislative Council of the Falkland Islands (which had existed since the 1840s) was replaced with the new Legislative Assembly.
 As a result, Members of the Legislative Assembly are often still referred to as Councillors.

 Hong Kong

 Members of the Legislative Council of Hong Kong are referred to as Legco Councillors.

 India

-Of the 28 states and eight Union Territories of India, all 28 states and three Union Territories (Delhi, Puducherry, and Jammu and Kashmir) have legislative assemblies.
+Of the 28 states and eight Union Territories (UTs) of India, all 28 states and three UTs (Delhi, Puducherry, and Jammu and Kashmir) have legislative assemblies.

 A person, if qualified, may be elected as an MLA based on universal adult suffrage by an electorate consisting of all citizens above the age of 18 of that state or UT.
-In some states, the Governor may appoint one member to represent minorities, e.g. the Anglo-Indian community, if the Governor finds that minority is inadequately represented in the Legislative Assembly.
 Those elected or appointed to a Legislative Assembly (Vidhan Sabha) are referred to as Members of the Legislative Assembly or MLAs.

 Each legislative constituency of the State or UT is represented by only one MLA.
 As outlined in the Constitution of India, the number of legislative seats in a legislature cannot be more than 500 members and fewer than 60 members.
 However, with an Act of Parliament, the seats can be fewer than 60, as such is the case in the states of Goa, Sikkim, Mizoram and the UT of Puducherry.

 Depending on the population and other factors, each State or UT has varying numbers of MLAs, the highest being in the state of Uttar Pradesh (403) and the least in the UT of Puducherry (30).

-Owing to parliamentary democracy, wherein some members of the legislature also act as the executive.
-Some MLAs may have triple responsibilities: as an MLA, as a cabinet minister of a department and/or as a chief minister of that state.
+Owing to parliamentary democracy, wherein some members of the legislature also act as the executive, some MLAs may have triple responsibilities: as an MLA, as a cabinet minister of a department and/or as a chief minister of that state.